ndmspc/ndmvr-core/README.md

 ### Dynamic rendering of histogram

-**histogram-skor** component also supports dynamic rendering of histogram.
+**histogram** component also supports dynamic rendering of histogram.

 On how to set it up yourself you can get inspired with our stress test.